Mela Amharic Keyboard — Type Amharic Online with Word Suggestions and Autocorrect

 ቁጥሮች

-When you're done, copy your text with one click and paste it anywhere.
+When you're done, copy your text with one click and paste it into Word, Google Docs, email or social media.
 Need to share with non-Amharic readers?
 Hit the Translate button to open Google Translate with your text already filled in.

 About the Ethiopic script